LaconicNetwork/docs.laconic.com/content/stack-demos/gitea-with-laconicd.md

 laconic-so --stack fixturenet-laconicd build-npms
 ```

-Navigate to the Gitea console and switch to the `cerc-io` user then find the `Packages` tab to confirm that these two npm packages have been published.
+Navigate to the Gitea console, switch to the `cerc-io` user, find the `Packages` tab to confirm that these two npm packages have been published:

 ![npm-package](../../images/npms.png)